-Existing Proposed Explanation (b) the ballot boxes from the mobile poll conducted in a penal and correctional institutions; and (c) the ballot boxes from all other mobile polls.
-Other ballot boxes (3) The ballot boxes from the advance vote are to be opened and counted in the polling station at the close of the poll on election day. deleted The content of this provision is included in clause (b) above.
-Duties at office of the Regional Returning Officer (4) The duties of the deputy returning officer and poll clerk in respect of the counting of the votes at a polling station are to be performed by the Regional Returning Officer and the assistant regional returning officer respectively when counting the votes at the office of the Regional Returning Officer. deleted The content of this provision is included in clause (b) above.
-Who may be present Who may be present No change except for the addition of the CEO and Deputy CEO to the list.
+Existing Proposed Explanation (a) the ballot boxes from the voting in the office of the Regional Returning Officer; (b) the ballot boxes from the mobile poll conducted in a penal and correctional institutions; and (c) the ballot boxes from all other mobile polls.
+Other ballot boxes (3) The ballot boxes from the advance vote are to be opened and counted in the polling station at the close of the poll on election day. moved The content of this provision is included in clause (b) above.
+Duties at office of the Regional Returning Officer (4) The duties of the deputy returning officer and poll clerk in respect of the counting of the votes at a polling station are to be performed by the Regional Returning Officer and the assistant regional returning officer respectively when counting the votes at the office of the Regional Returning Officer. moved The content of this provision is included in clause (b) above.

-Existing Proposed Explanation 69.
+Existing Proposed Explanation Who may be present 69.
 (1) Subject to subsection (2), no person other than the following may be present in the room where the votes are to be counted: (a) an election officer; (b) a candidate or an authorized representative of the candidate; (c) any peace officers at the polling station; and (d) legal counsel for the Chief Electoral Officer.
-54 No person other than the following may be present in the room where the votes are to be counted: (a) an election officer; (b) a candidate or an authorized representative of the candidate; (c) any peace officers at the polling station; (d) legal counsel for the Chief Electoral Officer; and (e) the Chief Electoral Officer and Deputy Chief Electoral Officer.
+Who may be present 54 No person other than the following may be present in the room where the votes are to be counted: (a) an election officer; (b) a candidate or an authorized representative of the candidate; (c) any peace officers at the polling station; (d) legal counsel for the Chief Electoral Officer; and (e) the Chief Electoral Officer and Deputy Chief Electoral Officer.
+No change except for the addition of the Chief Electoral Officer and Deputy Chief Electoral Officer to the list.
 Procedure for counting the votes 69(2) The deputy returning officer shall, in the presence of the poll clerk and the candidates or their authorized representatives or, if the candidates or their representatives are not present, in the presence of at least two voters, make the count in accordance with the directions of the Chief Electoral Officer.
-Procedure for counting the votes 55 The deputy returning officer 12 shall, in the presence of the poll clerk and the candidates or their authorized representatives, if present, make the count in accordance with this Act and the regulations and the directions of the Chief Electoral Officer.
+Procedure for counting the votes 55 The deputy returning officer shall, in the presence of the poll clerk and the candidates or their authorized representatives, if present, make the count in accordance with this Act and the regulations and the directions of the Chief Electoral Officer.
 Reference to two voters if candidates and representative not present is removed.